Biosimilar medicines regulation

 [Biosimilar product name] is a biosimilar medicine to [Reference medicine name].
 The evidence for comparability supports the use of [Biosimilar product name] for the listed indication[s]

 Any clinical trial information generated on the reference medicine that is reported in the reference medicine PI and included in the biosimilar PI must be clearly identified as having been produced using the reference medicine and not the biosimilar.

-Further, comparative clinical trial information between the biosimilar medicine and the reference medicine should be clearly identified in the CLINICAL TRIALS and ADVERSE EFFECTS sections.
+Further, comparative clinical trial information between the biosimilar medicine and the reference medicine should be clearly identified in Section 5.1 PHARMACODYNAMIC PROPERTIES – CLINICAL TRIALS and Section 4.8 ADVERSE EFFECTS (UNDESIRABLE EFFECTS).